 23. Treat yourself to the ultimate self-care day

 What better way to spend “me” time than to have a massage?

-One of my favorite things on a sunny or rainy day here in the city is to bring my laptop to a coffee shop and watch the world go by outside.
+One of my favorite solo things to do in NYC on a sunny or rainy day here in the city is to bring my laptop to a coffee shop and watch the world go by outside.

 Try spending a few hours catching up on work in a place that’s not your home office, or sip on a coffee as you read a book.